publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 The existence of this key identifies the fork as a software variant, descending from the specified repositories.

+The single string form is deprecated, use a one element array instead.

 Key ``softwareVersion``
 ~~~~~~~~~~~~~~~~~~~~~~~